Introduction to the Model

 The documentation uses the following real world objects for the majority of its examples, along with the related works, people, places, concepts, events and organizations:

 The descriptions of the objects as examples are not intended to replace or compete with the organizations' own descriptions, and the URIs and identifiers generated for them should not be used apart from in the context of the Linked Art documentation.
-If you wish to cite the objects or their real descriptions, please see the links above for persistent identifiers and citation guides.
+If you wish to cite the objects or their real descriptions, please see the links above or in the documentation for persistent identifiers and citation guides.
+The Linked Art community is grateful to the owning organizations for letting us use their beautiful objects and images.
+If the above objects do not cover the particular use case (for example the destruction of an object), then the documentation will link to a specific real world example in the appropriate section.

 Basic Terminology